arturo-bagnara/Music-Lyrics-by-Decade-NLP-Analyisis/README.md

   - Clustering
   - Language models

-4. Prediction
+4. Prediction<br>
-4.1 Classification
+4.1 Classification<br>
 Build a predictive model of the target label and use appropriate performance metrics.
 Your predictive analysis needs to involve all of the following, summarized in a table:
-  1. a most-frequent-label baseline
+  - a most-frequent-label baseline
-  2. a LogisticRegression baseline with default parameters and 2-6 gram character TFIDF features
+  - a LogisticRegression baseline with default parameters and 2-6 gram character TFIDF features
-  3. the performance of at least one more predictive model architecture, including description/justification of the optmization steps taken.
+  - the performance of at least one more predictive model architecture, including description/justification of the optmization steps taken.
-  4. two bootstrap sampling significance tests of the performance difference between your best model and each of the two baselines.
+  - two bootstrap sampling significance tests of the performance difference between your best model and each of the two baselines.

-4.1 Structured Prediction
+4.1 Structured Prediction<br>
 Adapt the Structured Perceptron to your sequence prediction task, and note the performance as baseline.<br>
 Implement a suitable neural net architecture on the data.
 Compare the best performance of the  models.<br>

-5. Visualizations
+5. Visualizations<br>
 Provide at least 3 visualizations of your work above.
 These can be in the respective sections.
 Use labels and legends.
 Be creative.